mozilla/code-review/docs/new_analyzer.md

 ## Add code-review

 :warning: This step is specific to mozilla-central and its taskgraph.
-Other repositories have different decision tasks & mechanisms.
+Other repositories have different decision tasks and mechanisms.

 Once your task is setup in the repository taskgraph, usually in [taskcluster/ci/source-test](https://github.com/mozilla/release-services/issues/2254), you'll need to add an attribute to the task definition so the code-review bot will automatically start your task on new diffs.